-Registration:- On race day all riders must register (enter) at the start of the race meeting.
-Registration is where riders go to confirm that they are present and intend to race, confirm their plate number and the class they are riding in.
+On race day all riders must register (enter) at the start of the race meeting.
+Registration is where riders go to confirm that they are present and intend to race, confirm their plate number, transponder number, and the class they are riding in.
 It is essential that all riders register when they first arrive at the track, as the registration period is usually limited to specific times.
-Remember you must be able to produce your BMXA licence.
+Remember you must be able to produce your valid BMXA licence.

 The start is the most important part of any BMX race.
 It’s also the hardest to master.
 The stance, the timing and the snap must all be right.

 Start with your pedals in line with level ground then adjust to counter for the angle of the ramp (ie. higher for steeper gates & lower for flatter gates).
 Your bike should be straight onto the gate, so that you can make a straight exit down the starting ramp.
 Your back should be straight, with your hips over the back wheel, head up and looking forwards.
 Elbows and legs should be slightly bent.
 Hands should project vertically from the tops of the grips.

 The ideal is for the rider to go as the gate drops.
 To help, the rider should;

 Once you have mastered the gate timing, the next step is to work on “The Snap”.